Dive Picton Shipwrecks Wolfe Island Diving Adventures 2022

 Prices do not include flight, meals, spa facilities.

-A lot of people ask me how I got into cave diving, and the truth is that it wasn’t on purpose.
+A lot of people ask me about Cave Diving – How I Got Into Diving Caves, and the truth is that it wasn’t on purpose.
 It was once upon a time when I was in Mexico doing some instructor updates for TDI.
-I was looking for a trainer that could teach me more than the people I had met or worked with in North America.
+I’ve been a Technical Diving Instructor with them for over 20 years and I was looking for a trainer that could teach me more than the people I had met or worked with here in North America were able to offer.

 The Internet was relatively new to me…well most of us 20 years ago, but I had found a few trainers who kept coming up on WebCrawler and whatever other search engines I used…I think AOL.
 What drew me to Mexico was that the Instructor was seemingly offering something different in concept.
 His emails were more detailed even though English wasn’t his first language and the pictures looked like the gear was a lot tidier than my setup, which in those days was a very old school New Jersey Wreck Diving configuration, so I took a chance, hopped on a plane and went to Mexico.